carmenbianca/report-liferay/report.md

 within their respective sections for the reader's comfort---it's much easier to read the conclusion to the main question when the conclusions to the sub-questions aren't scattered in between the results.

+The chapter ends with a reflection on the research.

 <!--
 This section describes the intended methods of research for each sub-question.